 Section 5.
-The Section of the Public Law hereby delegates to its Council authority to act for the Section as to all matters whatsoever which come before the Section during intervals between Annual and Special meetings of the Section.
+The Administrative and Public Law Section hereby delegates to its Council authority to act for the Section as to all matters whatsoever which come before the Section during intervals between Annual and Special meetings of the Section.

 Section 6.
 The Council may direct that a matter be submitted to the members of the Section for vote by mail.
 In such event binding action of the Section shall be by a majority of the votes received in accordance with rules fixed by the Council.

-- A Chairperson-Elect, Vice-Chairperson, Secretary and Treasurer for a term of one year; and
+- A Chair-Elect, Vice-Chair, Secretary and Treasurer for a term of one year; and

 Succession of Officers, Vacancies,

 Section 1.
-Chairperson-Elect.
-Unless he or she shall have refused to act as Chairperson, the Chairperson Elect shall, at the end of the Annual Meeting following the one at which he or she was elected, automatically assume the office of Chairperson, for the term of one year.
+Chair-Elect.
+Unless he or she shall have refused to act as Chair, the Chair-Elect shall, at the end of the Annual Meeting following the one at which he or she was elected, automatically assume the office of Chair, for the term of one year.

 Section 2.
 Council.
-The Council, during the interim between Annual Meetings of the Section, may fill vacancies in its own membership or in the offices of Secretary, Treasurer, Chairperson, Chairperson-Elect and Vice-Chairperson.
-Members of the Council and officers so selected shall serve until the close of the next annual meeting of the Section.
+The Council, during the interim between Annual Meetings of the Section, may fill vacancies in its own membership or in the offices of Secretary, Treasurer, Chair, Chair-Elect, and Vice-Chair.
+Members of the Council and officers so selected shall serve until the close of the next Annual Meeting of the Section.

 Section 3.
-Retiring Chairperson.
-At the end of his or her term of office as Chairperson, the Retiring Chairperson shall become a member of the Council for the term of one year.
+Retiring Chair.
+At the end of his or her term of office as Chair, the Retiring Chair shall become a voting member of the Council for the term of one year.